Variational Transfer Learning using Cross-Domain Latent Modulation: The Proposed Model

 \section{The Proposed Model}

-Having reviewed the strategies to manipulate the latent space, we will now present our model in detail.
-First, we will describe the problem being solved in this paper.
-The proposed transfer latent space (TLS) and modulation background are then described.
-Following them, we demonstrate our model and discuss some specific instances of the transfer latent space (TLS).
+We now present our proposed CDML model in detail.
+First, we formally describe the problem settings.
+The proposed transfer latent space (TLS) and modulation mechanism are then described.
+Following this, we give two specific implementations of cross-domain modulation in the TLS, and demonstrate that they contribute to the reduction of Kullback-Leibler divergence between TLS representations.
 Finally, our model's learning process is presented.

+We first give a summary of all the notations we frequently use from now on.